 Why It’s Cool: Classic, historic New Orleans.
 There’s even a Mardi Gras museum.

 What To Get: The French 75, the signature cocktail of their bar.
 Eat?
-Of course, the classics: turtle soup, crawfish etoufee, bananas foster.
+Of course, the Creole food and classics: turtle soup, crawfish etoufee, bananas foster.

 Why It’s Cool: Another classic New Orleans spot.
 Why not try them all!
 Jackets required!